Market overview: Uncertainty over US monetary policy predominant

-Indexed performance of government bonds in Swiss francs
+Indexed performance of government bonds in local currency

 100 = 01.01.2024

-This graphic shows the performance of government bonds from Switzerland, the USA and Germany in Swiss francs.
-Price performance was volatile last year, but the bond markets made strong gains again towards the end of the year.
-Performance remained in positive territory in the new year thanks to the weak Swiss franc.
-However, the value of government bonds fell sharply in local currency terms.
+This graphic shows the performance of government bonds from Switzerland, the USA and Germany in local currency.
+Price performance was volatile last year, but the bond markets rose sharply again towards the end of the year.
+The new year got off to a volatile start once again.
+Government bonds have recorded negative performance overall since year-opening.

 Source: SIX, Bloomberg Barclays